jonghall/bmx-billing-report/readme.md

-## Login into Bluemix Containers
+## Option A: Login into Bluemix Containers & deploy container service
-##(basic instructions to run in Docker Community Edition at the end of this file)
+## Option B: Instructions to run in Docker Community Edition (docker-compose) at the end of this file)
 ```
 bx login
 bx cs init